-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax, but, rather, a “use tax.”
-In its overview of the use tax, the DOT online FAQ page on state taxes states that, among other things, the use tax applies to Internet purchases; the same FAQ page also provides eight examples where sales tax is not collected and use tax is due, including purchasing items from an Internet site.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax, but, rather, a use tax.
+In its overview of the use tax, the DOT online FAQ pageon use taxes states that, among other things, the use tax applies to Internet purchases.
+The same FAQ page also provides eight examples where sales tax is not collected and use tax is due, including purchasing items from an Internet site.

 For statutory statements about the use tax, see NRS Sections 372.185 through 372.258.

 At the federal level Congress has repeatedly considered legislation that would affect large Internet retailers and how online sales taxes are collected in all states.
 The most recent form of a proposed federal law is the Marketplace Fairness Act of 2015.
 As in previous versions, the 2015 Act would allow states to require sellers not physically located in their state to collect taxes on online and catalog sales made to people in their state.
 Sellers that make $1 million or less in annual sales and have no physical presence in the state would be exempt from this requirement.
 States would have to meet certain criteria to simplify their sales tax laws and make sales tax collection easier before they could require sellers to collect the tax.

 For most small online businesses, it is the long established physical presence rule that will apply.
 Larger online retailers who fall under Nevada's Amazon law and those with possible in-state affiliated status will need to check the rules more carefully.
 Because Internet sales tax is a subject of ongoing debate, you should check in periodically with the Nevada Department of Taxation to see if the rules have changed.